confluentinc/librdkafka/INTRODUCTION.md

 ProduceRequest may already be in-flight (and accepted by the broker) by the time the retry for the failing message is sent.

+Using the Idempotent Producer prevents reordering even with `max.in.flight` > 1, see [Idempotent Producer](#idempotent-producer) below for more information.

+### Idempotent Producer

+librdkafka supports the idempotent producer which provides strict ordering and and exactly-once producer guarantees.
+The idempotent producer is enabled by setting the `enable.idempotence` configuration property to `true`, this will automatically adjust a number of other configuration properties to adhere to the idempotency requirements, see the documentation of `enable.idempotence` in [CONFIGURATION.md] for more information.

+#### Ordering and message sequence numbers

+librdkafka maintains the original produce() ordering (per-partition) for all messages produced, using an internal per-partition 64-bit counter called the msgseq which starts at 1.
+This msgseq allows messages to be re-inserted in the partition message queue in the original order in the case of retries.

+The Idempotent Producer functionality in the Kafka protocol also has a per-message sequence number, which is a 32-bit wrapping counter that is reset each time the Producer's ID (PID) or Epoch changes.

+The librdkafka msgseq is used, along with a base msgseq value stored at the time the PID/Epoch was bumped, to calculate the Kafka protocol's message sequence number.

+With Idempotent Producer enabled there is no risk of reordering despite `max.in.flight` > 1 (capped at 5).

+Note: "msgseq" in log messages refer to the librdkafka msgseq, while "seq" refers to the protocol message sequence.

+#### Considerations

+Strict ordering and exactly-once are guaranteed per partition.
+An application utilizing the idempotent producer should not mix producing to explicit partitions with partitioner-based partitions since messages produced for the latter are queued separately until a topic's partition count is known.

+#### Fatal errors

+The added guarantee of ordering and no duplicates also requires a way for the client to fail gracefully when these guarantees can't be satisfied.
+If an unresolvable error occurs a fatal error is triggered in one or more of the follow ways depending on what APIs the application is utilizing:

+ * C: the `error_cb` is triggered with error code `RD_KAFKA_RESP_ERR__FATAL`, the application should call `rd_kafka_fatal_error()` to retrieve the underlying fatal error code and error string.
+ * C: an `RD_KAFKA_EVENT_ERROR` event is triggered and `rd_kafka_event_error_is_fatal()` returns true: the fatal error code and string are available through `rd_kafka_event_error()`, and `.._string()`.
+ * C++: an `EVENT_ERROR` event is triggered and `event.fatal()` returns true: the fatal error code and string are available through `event.err()` and `event.str()`.

+An application may call `rd_kafka_fatal_error()` at any time to check if a fatal error has been raised.

+If a fatal error has been raised, sub-sequent use of the following API calls will fail:

+ * `rd_kafka_produce()`
+ * `rd_kafka_producev()`
+ * `rd_kafka_produce_batch()`

+The underlying fatal error code will be returned, depending on the error reporting scheme for each of those APIs.

+When a fatal error has occurred the application should call `rd_kafka_flush()` to wait for all outstanding and queued messages to drain before terminating the application.
+`rd_kafka_purge(RD_KAFKA_PURGE_F_QUEUE)` is automatically called by the client when a producer fatal error has occurred, messages in-flight are not purged to allow waiting for the proper acknowledgement from the broker.
+The purged messages in queue will fail with error code set to `RD_KAFKA_RESP_ERR__PURGE_QUEUE`.

+#### Leader change

+There are some corner cases when an Idempotent Producer has outstanding ProduceRequests in-flight to the previous leader while a new leader is elected.

+A leader change is typically triggered by the original leader failing or terminating, which has the risk of also failing (some of) the in-flight ProduceRequests to that broker.
+To recover the producer to a consistent state it will not send any ProduceRequests for these partitions to the new leader broker until all responses for any outstanding ProduceRequests to the previous leader has been received, or these requests have timed out.
+This drain may take up to `min(socket.timeout.ms, message.timeout.ms)`.
+If the connection to the previous broker goes down the outstanding requests are failed immediately.

 ## Usage